Cassell Coliseum: Major games

 On January 10, 1983, the Virginia Tech men's basketball team defeated the number one ranked Memphis State Tigers 69-56 in front of 10,000 fans.
 It was the first time a number one team had played in Cassell Coliseum and the Hokies first win over a number one ranked team.

 On February 17, 2005, during Virginia Tech's first season in the Atlantic Coast Conference, the Blue Devils were ranked 7th nationally.
 By the end of the night, the Blue Devils were handed a 67-65 loss by the Hokies in front of 9,847 fans.
 It was the first time that Virginia Tech had beaten Duke since 1966.

-On January 13, 2007, Virginia Tech defeated the number one ranked North Carolina Tar Heels 94-88.
+On January 13, 2007, Virginia Tech defeated the AP No. 1 North Carolina Tar Heels 94-88.
 At one point in the game, the Hokies led by 29 points.
 They were able to hold off a strong surge by the Tar Heels to seal the victory.

-On March 22, 2010, Virginia Tech beat UConn in Cassell on national television in the second round of the NIT tournament.
+On March 22, 2010, Virginia Tech beat UConn in Cassell in the second round of the NIT tournament.
 Trailing 63-62, the Hokies' defense pressured Connecticut into a backcourt violation.
 With 14.1 seconds remaining, the Hokies took the lead with a Dorenzo Hudson jump shot.
 The Hokies' defense was able to stop Connecticut from scoring for a 65-62 victory.

 On February 26, 2011, Duke fell to Virginia Tech 64-60.
 At the time Duke was the number one ranked team in the country.
 It was Virginia Tech's fourth upset of a number one ranked team under Seth Greenberg.
 New York Giant, David Wilson was seen doing back flips on the court with classmate and track & field star, Nick McLaughlin following a halftime award ceremony recognizing the 2011 ACC Indoor Track and Field Champions.

 The largest crowd ever at the Cassell was 11,500 for a game against Purdue on December 3, 1966.